um-grex/grex-docs/content/english/software/containers.md

 podman run --rm docker.io/godlovedc/lolcow
 {{< /highlight >}}

+### Getting and building Podman images
+---

-When using Podman to run a job, we suggest to manually pre-download the required image to avoid wasting time during the job:
+When using Podman to run a job, we suggest to manually pre-download the required image to avoid wasting time during the job.
+Grex is hosting a Docker Registry proxy/cache locally to improve performance, and avoiding rate limits that can be imposed by various container registries for exessive downloads.

 {{< highlight bash >}}
-ssh someuser@yak.hpc.umanitoba.ca
 module load podman
 podman pull _required_image_
 {{< /highlight >}}

-Replace _required_image_ by the URL where the image is located.

-Grex is hosting a Docker Registry proxy/cache locally to improve performances, while avoiding rate limits imposed by the official Docker Hub.
-In the future, users who build their own images will be able to ask write access to the Grex Docker Registry to push their artifacts (this service is currently under development, and not publicly available).

-### Getting and building Podman images
----

 The command **podman pull _image_name_** would get Podman images from a Docker Registry.
-Images can also be built from other images, or from containerfiles (e.g. dockerfiles) using the command **podman build _containerfile_**.
-A _containerfile_ is a text file that specifies the base image and commands to be run on it.
+Images can also be built from other images, or from containerfiles (e.g. dockerfiles) using the command **podman build _Containerfile_**.
+A _containerfile_ is a text "recipe" that specifies the base image and commands to be run on it.
+Podman's recipes are compatible with _Dockerfiles_ .

 ### Podman with GPUs
 ---

 Use the __-\-device=nvidia.com/gpu=all__ flag when running a podman container.
 Naturally, you should be on a node that has a GPU.
 NVIDIA provides many pre-built Docker container images on their [NGC Cloud](https://ngc.nvidia.com/), together with instructions on how to pull and run them.
-These should work on Grex without much changes.
+Podman would usually run Docker containers without changes to the command line parameters.

 ---